Skip to content

 NOTE

-This is a documentation for Eden Treaty 1 or (edenTreaty)
+This is the documentation for Eden Treaty 1 (edenTreaty).

-For a new project, we recommended starting with Eden Treaty 2 (treaty) instead.
+For a new project, we recommend starting with Eden Treaty 2 (treaty) instead.

 Eden Treaty is an object-like representation of an Elysia server.

-Providing accessor like a normal object with type directly from the server, helping us to move faster, and make sure that nothing break
+It provides accessors like a normal object with types directly from the server, helping us to move faster and ensuring that nothing breaks.

-To use Eden Treaty, first export your existing Elysia server type:
+To use Eden Treaty, first export your existing Elysia server's type:

 typescript